likianta/qmlpy/README.md

     main()
 ```

-It can be converted to QML like:
+It can be translated to QML code, like below:

 ```qml
 import QtQuick